020996/klc_klaviyo-flutter/README.md

 #### Update `settings.gradle.kts`

-Open `android/settings.gradle.kts` và add the Google Services plugin at the top:
+Open `android/settings.gradle.kts` and add the Google Services plugin at the top:

 ```kotlin
 pluginManagement {